Table of Contents

 Description

 The imported and exported registers are swapped.
-To be used in the case where an electricity meter is connected backward.
+To be used in case an electricity meter is connected backward.

 Sum of Registers

-The meter's consumption will equal the sum of the indexes of the two registers.
+The consumption of the meter will be equal to the sum of the indexes of both registers.

 Maximum of Registers

-The meter's consumption will equal the maximum of the indexes between the two registers.
+The consumption of the meter will be equal to the maximum of the indexes between the two registers.

 2. Exclusion of Anomalous Data

-Ignores consumptions below min and above max during a certain interval.
+Ignores consumption lower than min and higher than max during a certain interval.
 This interval is 15 minutes for electricity and one day for sanitary meters.

 Useful for meter changes or ignoring a large difference in consumption or negative consumption.